cosminbasca/surfrdf/README.rst

 Starting with version **1.1.9** the *surf.rdflib* and *surf.sparql_protocol* plugins are bundled with *SuRF*.

-You might need one of the following plugins (also installable by *pip*) for stores not supported by *rdflib* or which do not expose a *SPARQL* endpoint:
+You might need one of the following plugins (also installable with *pip*) for stores not supported by *rdflib* or which do not expose a *SPARQL* endpoint:

 -  *surf.allegro_franz*, for the AllegroGraph RDFStore